 You may want to get an idea of how much information exists on your research idea and what psychologists are writing about it.
 Do a quick search in PsycInfo and see what you find.

 Books can also be good sources for overview material.
-Use Albert to identify books in the SMC library.
+Use Library Search to identify books in the SMC library.